saysotheara/BestHospitality/README.md

 - Import existing project to a directory

-- Go to your project directory and run by command-line

-- To run the ionic app by type in command-line: "ionic serve"
+- Go to your project directory and run by type in command-line: "ionic serve"